clux/facemaulers/ysgard.md

 "Oh, hey!
 Hello!
 Welcome to my secret lab.
 Secret lair?
 Moon Pavilion?
 Yes, I like that one the best."
 "Uh, you're from the prime material.
 You smell oddly.
 Who let you in here?"
 "Kavaki? hurgph, that brute."
+"ooh, wait someone is getting married. he's a follower so he needs a wedding night blessing."

 "Sometimes I put my hand on the shoulder of the nearest passer-by -- which for the record aggravates my vomit reflex -- and I say Good job!
 Lord Garflax of the Tardik system values your sacrifice, to mess with them!
 And then I burn an effigy to Lord Garflax."